Kristy Kirkup

-Kristy Kirkup is a political reporter who has worked for Canada’s largest media companies over the past decade.
-She began her career at CTV News in Ottawa followed by stints with Sun Media, CBC News and The Canadian Press before joining The Globe and Mail.
-She has travelled internationally with two prime ministers and across Canada for multiple election campaigns.
-In 2017, she was part of a CP team that won the Canadian Journalism Foundation Jackman Award for Excellence in Journalism for a series about sexual trauma in Indigenous communities.
-She was also nominated for a National Newspaper Award for the same project.
-She is passionate about using the power of journalism to shine a light in dark places and to lift up the voices of the silenced and forgotten.
+Kristy Kirkup is a political reporter for The Globe and Mail based in Ottawa who has spent the last 12 years on and near Parliament Hill.
+Kristy began her career at CTV News in Ottawa followed by stints with Sun Media, CBC News and The Canadian Press before joining The Globe and Mail.
+She has travelled internationally with Prime Minister Stephen Harper and Prime Minister Justin Trudeau.
+She has covered four federal election campaigns (2011, 2015, 2019 and 2021) and has crisscrossed the country to prove it.
+In 2017, she was recognized, alongside Canadian Press colleagues, with the Canadian Journalism Foundation Jackman Award for Excellence in Journalism for a series about sexual trauma in Indigenous communities.
+In 2021, she was part of a team of Globe and Mail reporters who received the Michener Award, the country's highest journalism prize for public service journalism.
+Their work was focused on residential schools.
+Kristy is passionate about using the power of journalism to shine a light in dark places and to lift up the voices of the silenced and forgotten.

 Years in Journalism